DataSQRL/datasqrl.github.io/docs/getting-started/concepts/why-datasqrl.md

 <img src="/img/index/undraw_time_management_sqrl.svg" alt="DataSQRL saves you time >" width="40%"/>

-The point is: There are a lot of pieces to a data layer and assembling all these moving pieces yourself takes a ton of time, effort, and expertise.
+The point is: There are a lot of pieces to a data service and assembling all these moving pieces yourself takes a ton of time, effort, and expertise.

-DataSQRL compiles integrated data layers based on proven data technologies like [Apache Flink](https://flink.apache.org/), [Postgres](https://www.postgresql.org/), and [Vertx](https://vertx.io/) [[1]](#footnotes).
+DataSQRL compiles integrated data services based on proven data technologies like [Apache Flink](https://flink.apache.org/), [Postgres](https://www.postgresql.org/), and [Vertx](https://vertx.io/) [[1]](#footnotes).
 That means you get a fast, robust data service without the laborious work of implementing each of the components and plugging them together.
 DataSQRL synchronizes schemas and data management, orchestrates data flows, manages failures, provides visibility into and across components, and [so much more](../datasqrl#what-datasqrl-does).

 In other words: DataSQRL handles all the time-consuming details for you.
-You implement the logic of your data service in [SQRL](/docs/getting-started/concepts/sqrl), a simple language based on SQL to define data transformations and processing, and DataSQRL compiles that logic into a fully orchestrated data layer for data ingest, transformation, analytics, and database storage as well as an API on top.
+You implement the logic of your data service in [SQRL](/docs/getting-started/concepts/sqrl), a simple language based on SQL to define data transformations and processing, and DataSQRL compiles that logic into a fully orchestrated data service for data ingest, transformation, analytics, and database storage as well as an API on top.

 DataSQRL gives you a higher level of abstraction, so you don't get bogged down implementing, integrating, and optimizing low level data abstractions. <br />
 You don't write your software in low-level languages like [Assembly](https://en.wikipedia.org/wiki/Assembly_language).
 You use a higher level language like Javascript, Python, Java, etc that compile into machine code to make you more productive.
-SQRL is a higher-level language for data services and DataSQRL the compiler that builds the low-level data layer components.
+SQRL is a higher-level language for data services and DataSQRL the compiler that builds the low-level data service components.

 ### Easy to Use {#easy-to-use}